baisihai/linux-commands/README.md

 - `curl` - Transfer data with URLs.
 - `wget` - Download files from the internet.

-### File and Directory Operations
-- `ls` - List files and directories.
-- `cd` - Change directory.
-- `pwd` - Print current working directory.
-- `mkdir` - Create a new directory.
-- `rm` - Remove files and directories.
-- `cp` - Copy files and directories.
-- `mv` - Move/rename files and directories.
-- `touch` - Create an empty file or update file timestamps.
-- `cat` - View the contents of a file.
-- `head` - Display the first few lines of a file.
-- `tail` - Display the last few lines of a file.
-- `ln` - Create links between files.
-- `find` - Search for files and directories.

-### File Permissions and Ownership
-- `chmod` - Change file permissions.
-- `chown` - Change file ownership.
-- `chgrp` - Change group ownership.
-- `umask` - Set default permissions.
-- `sudo` - Execute a command as another user.
-- `su` - Switch to another user.
-- `visudo` - Edit sudoers file.

 ### System Configuration
 - `hostname` - Display or set the system's hostname.
 - `date` - Display or set the system date and time.